admin-ch/CovidCode-Service/README.md

 The other profiles run the script afterMigrate to reassign the owner of the objects.

 ### Dockerfile
 The docker file is provided only to run the application locally without DB.
 This configuration starts a PostgreSQL 11 on port 3113.
+Docker Official Image from https://hub.docker.com/_/postgres.

 ## JWT Generation
 JWT generation uses a custom generator with library JJWT.